PCGS vs NGC: Which Coin Grading Service Should You Use?

 Written by Admin User

-Choosing between PCGS and NGC is one of the most common decisions coin collectors face.
-Both are top-tier grading services with decades of experience, industry-wide recognition, and guarantees of authenticity.
+Choosing between PCGS and NGC is one of the most common questions coin collectors face.
+Both are top-tier grading services with industry-wide recognition and authenticity guarantees.
 But they're not identical — and depending on what you collect, one may serve you better than the other.

-For most collectors, either service is excellent.
-The important thing is to use a professional grading service rather than leaving valuable coins raw.
+For most collectors, both are excellent.
+The important thing is submitting valuable coins to a professional grading service rather than leaving them raw.
+If you want a broader comparison including ANACS, ICG, and CGC, see our grading service comparison.

 Company Background